Overview of Cloud-based (SAAS) ERP Software:

 Cloud ERP Concepts & Glossary

-It’s important to understand some basic concepts associated with cloud based ERP system to better understand the subject:
+It’s important to understand some basic concepts associated with cloud-based ERP to better understand the subject:

 - SaaS ERP: SaaS (software as a service) ERP is a software that is delivered and managed in the cloud.
 Here, your tools are hosted in the cloud, not on your local machines, and the vendor is responsible for the ongoing updates, management, and upkeep of your tools.